 The canal is home to a rich variety of wildlife.
 In Oxford, you may even be lucky enough to spot an endangered water vole – special measures have been put in place to protect an important colony here.

-Oxford, Banbury and Thrupp are great destinations for a family day out.
-Download free fun-packed local maps and activity sheet for these areas and make the most of your trip to the canal.
+The Oxford Canal offers some great destinations for a family day out.
+Download free fun-packed local maps and activity sheets for these areas and make the most of your trip to the canal.

 It was opened in sections between 1774 and 1790 with the purpose of bringing coal from the Coventry coalfields to Oxford and the River Thames.
 The canal formed part of Brindley's grand plan for a waterway 'cross' linking the rivers Thames, Mersey, Trent and Severn.